The boredom of the night shift.

 He walked away without even saying as much as ”C’ya later”, leaving Cole to his own devices.

 This NVSC9 was a treasure trove for junkers and scavengers.
 Not only there were all manner of broken spacecrafts, strange machines and complex devices whose sole appearance puzzled Cole; there were a fair number of ”Earthling” artifacts too.
 There were cars both modern and classic, small planes and bits of larger ones, as well as a decent number of computers, TVs, unrecognizable industrial machinery, freezers and many other more familiar domestic appliances, although some of them looked like they hailed from the WW2-era such as vacuum tube radios and retro-styled kitchen stoves.

 It all made Cole wonder for how long had the Phylactery been spiriting away people from Earth, yet it also made him wonder if he would find the USS Cyclops or the Avengers from the Lost Flight 19 buried under this trash, and that made his inner history nerd giggle.

 After a couple of hours of wandering, digging around the trash and resisting the temptation of trying to disassemble something, Cole found just what he had been looking for.

-Laying atop half a dozen of smashed cars stood a battered but not smashed recreational vehicle.
+Laying atop a couple of smashed cars stood a battered but not smashed recreational vehicle.